-During the late 1800’s, clever designers began to employ models to wear their creations in public, at popular locations to attract the attention of potential patrons and press.
+During the late 1800’s, skilled designers began to employ models to wear their creations in public, at popular locations to attract the attention of potential patrons and the press.
 Over time, these would become indoor events, hosted privately.
 They continued to grow in popularity and became known as “fashion parades.”

 When was the First Fashion Week?

 Some debate lingers on this question, but it’s commonly accepted that the Ehrlich Brothers specialty store was the first organizer of what we could consider being a fashion event.
 The event was hosted in-store in 1903.
 This trend of store-hosted events would continue to grow so that by the 1920’s fashion events were a popular attraction, featuring in department stores and hotels.

 With increasing interest from Europe, it became commonplace for events to be hosted around set dates, a major development for the history of fashion week.
 These events were disparate and scattered, competing for attention and recognition.
 Fashion publicist Eleanor Lambert began organizing events to bring media attention to these events.
 The first ever Fashion Press Week took place in 1943.
 Part of this event organization was to draw attention to and showcase American designers, who previously lived in the shadows cast by French designers.
 As World War II was raging across the globe, the occupation of France gave American designers a chance to shine, and their presence gradually began to rise in fashion-centric periodicals.

 Despite this continuing growth and prominence, the New York events would not be organized into a single location until the early 1990s.
 Before this, events would be held in a variety of sites, until safety concerns prompted a demand for a unified venue.